tgranat/audio_utils/README.md

 # audio_utils
-Audio utility programs.
+Audio utility programs I've made when working with audio plugins.

 ### convert_ir

 Made this program to read an audio file and write the data as text to another file.
-Using libsndfile to read the audio file, File formats supported by libsndfile should work, but is only tested with Wav.
+Using libsndfile to read the audio file.
+File formats supported by libsndfile should work, but is only tested with Wav.

 Example to show format of output file:

 ```